Collections/Delinquent Accounts

 Returned item unpaid/NSF check

-Indicates that a web-check or check payment was rejected.
+Indicates that a web check or check payment was rejected.
 The payment could have been returned for insufficient funds, incorrect account information, the bank account was closed, a stop payment was issued, etc. To resolve this hold, a certified funds payment that fully covers the amount of the returned check plus a $25 returned check fee, (assessed on any returned check) is required.
-A payment made to WMU by ACH payment or check, may be automatically re-presented to the financial institution for processing a second time.
+A payment made to WMU by ACH payment or check may be automatically re-presented to the financial institution for processing a second time.
 If the item is returned unpaid a second time, no further attempts will be made.
-If the payment for the unpaid item is not made with certified funds, this hold may remain on the account for 20 business days, or until WMU has been provided with documentation confirming the payment has fully cleared the bank.
+If the payment for the unpaid item is not made with certified funds, this hold may remain on the account for 14 days, or until WMU has been provided with documentation confirming the payment has fully cleared the bank.

 Indicates the student has been issued a diploma, but has a remaining financial obligation to WMU.
 To resolve this hold, the outstanding financial obligation needs to be resolved.
 If the payment is not received with certified funds, the diploma may be held for 20 business days, or until WMU has been provided with documentation confirming the payment has fully cleared the bank.

 Indicates that the address on record at WMU for the account may no longer be accurate.
-This may be due to WMU mail being returned from that address, an update from the National Change of Address database, if a student has moved out of an on-campus dorm/apartment, or for several other reasons.
+This may be due to WMU mail being returned from that address, an update from the National Change of Address database if a student has moved out of an on-campus dorm/apartment, or for several other reasons.
 To resolve this hold, the address must be updated through GoWMU.
-Once the address has been updated, the account holder will need to contact Accounts Receivable .
+Once the address has been updated, the account holder will need to contact Accounts Receivable.

 Indicates a past due balance remains due on the account from previous semesters/sessions or previous years.
 To resolve this hold, the account holder may contact Accounts Receivable for instructions.